anuket-project/anuket-specifications/doc/ref_arch/kubernetes/chapters/chapter06.md

 ### Container Isolation in Kubernetes Cluster
 #### Namespaces
-Kubernetes namespaces should be used to provide process level isolation within a Kubernetes cluster.
-Kubernetest namespaces can be used to isolate different types of workloads like Development, Production or Test.
+Kubernetes namespaces should be used to provide resource isolation within a Kubernetes cluster.
+Kubernetes should be used to isolate different types of workloads like Development, Production or Test.
 The default is to allocate one namespace per Containerised Network Function (CNF).